What is the Stanback Internship Program?

 For more general information about the Stanback Program, please visit the Nicholas School website.
 For questions and more information regarding positions available and suitable for law students, please email Emily Sharples or Stella Boswell.

-Stanback positions for 2L students are coming soon, and the page will be updated for 1Ls after December 1.
+Stanback positions for 2L students will continue coming in, and the page will be updated for 1Ls after December 1.

 In order to simplify the application process for law students, positions currently available, along with their deadlines, have been listed below and all can be found in Symplicity (tip: search "Stanback" in job postings and include the quotation marks).
 Please email Emily Sharples if you have any quesitons.